Ahmed-Ali-Elbaz/APP-REPO-FINAL/README.md

 #### Jenkins :

-  - Create CICD pipeline to build and push the image of our helloworld app and integrate our pipeline with Slack.
+  - Create CICD pipeline to build and push the image of our helloworld app & deploy hello world app on GKE cluster & integrate our pipeline with Slack.

 #### Slack Notification Plugin :